 [Update: this is my June, 2017 article “How to Help Stitches Heal Faster”, which provides added information]

 One of the things I know a lot about from person experience is being cut in a fight.
 I’ve fought 117 times in Thailand and my stitch count rides in at 84 stitches.
 I’ve had lots of cuts, lots of experience of getting stitches ringside, and all that follows – home care, training with stitches, removing stitches and the social consequences of cuts.
 So here’s my attempt to give a complete 101 on getting cut in fights and what to do with the stitches afterwards.
-I hope it helps and answers questions in advance.
+I hope it helps and answers questions in advance. – note: in revising this article, now in January of 2020, replacing lost photos, my stitch count now is well over 200, all of what I write here remains accurate, even 5 years later.

 This is perhaps a foundation post for a chapter in the book The Guide to Female Fighting in Thailand which I’m co-authoring with Emma Thomas, surely to be expanded there.